Jahia/extended-groovy-console/readme.md

 * __script.param.xxx.type__: type of the parameter xxx
 * __script.param.xxx.label__: label for the parameter xxx
 * __script.param.xxx.default__: default value of the parameter xxx
+* __script.param.xxx.keepValueAfterSubmit__: if defined and equal to _false_, the parameter is reset to its default value after the script is submit

 **Parameter types**